Luna-za-tuna/Personal_Recipe/_posts/2022-12-28-freds-deer-jerky.md

     2. Put in bag with sliced meat
     3. Marinate in fridge for 24 hours
     4. Put into dehydrator until dry
+  notes_markdown: |-
+    * You can use tenderizer also if you want a softer jerky
 ---